 4. Since the consumer doesn’t pay a sales tax, the tax state we provide services in requires our business to pay a 5% vending license tax on every dollar or revenue unadjusted for the sales tax.
 In effect every dollar is considered revenue.

-So what are our variable costs?
+What are our variable costs?

 Step One: Calculate the Sales Tax per Bottle of Soda – If a bottle of soda is sold at $1.50, then the sales tax variable cost equals $1.50 * 5%.
 This equals 7.5 cents per bottle.